Welcome to the Educators' Collaborative

 - Have previously served as “chair-elect” (after the initial 2019-2020 cycle)

-- Have previously served on the EC for at least 1 year in another advisory group role
+- Have previously served on the EC for at least 1 year in another advisory group role.
+Is allowed to currently hold another AG position concurrently.

 - Serve as a "helping hand" to any of the other leadership roles as needed